vincentekt/barcs/README.md

 3. Input files, example of array A and array B can be found in src/main/resources

 ### Explaination

+#### Steps
+All of the solutions follow similar steps as follows
+1. Extract transition of each of the array elements, think of it as "Topic" extraction or key.
+2. Group index of Array A and B elements into respective "Topic".
+These indeces could present in different "Topic"s.
+3. This equivalent to saying in "Topic" **2,3** we have seen *a_1* and *b_1* once, where *a_1* is an element of Array A.
+For *a* to be considered **true**, the number of "Topic" *a_1* and *b_1* seen together must be equivalent to length of *b_1*.
+If this is not fulfilled, maybe *b_2* could come to rescue, as long as there's an element of array B that could satisfy the requirement.

+#### Code
 1. Pure scala
 2. Map partition on Array A, broadcast Array B as dictionary
 3. Map partition on Array B, broadcast Array A as dictionary